alexcarriero/class_imbalance_project/results/hpc_calibration_plots/README.txt

 2. We generated calibration plots for all 18 simulation scenarios with both the raw and re-calibrated results.

-   For each simulation scenario and specification of raw or re-calibrated results, it is necessary to upload the corresponding simulation results to the HPC one at a time.
+   For each simulation scenario and specification of raw or re-calibrated results, it is necessary to upload the corresponding simulation results to the HPC.

    For a given scenario X (where X is an integer from 1-18), select the raw or re-calibrated predictions and upload them to the HPC by following steps (a) and (b).